casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ### DeployAccepted

-Emitted when a deploy executes successfully and is accepted on the network. <!--TODO this is not correct. -->
+Emitted when a node on the network receives a deploy.

 <details>
 <summary>Expand to view output</summary>